material-components/material-components-android/docs/getting-started.md

 *   `Theme.Material3.DayNight`
 *   `Theme.Material3.DayNight.NoActionBar`

-Update your app theme to inherit from one of these themes, e.g.:
+Update your app theme to inherit from one of these themes.:

 ```xml
 <style name="Theme.MyApp" parent="Theme.Material3.DayNight.NoActionBar">